CSKrishna/Tree_LSTMs-for-Aspect-based-Sentiment-Analysis/README.md

 For model training and validation, we use the [Laptop review data set](http://metashare.ilsp.gr:8080/repository/browse/semeval-2014-absa-train-data-v20-annotation-guidelines/683b709298b811e3a0e2842b2b6a04d7c7a19307f18a4940beef6a6143f937f0/).
 This dataset comprises 3048 sentences extracted from customer reviews of laptops and spans 154 aspects.
 Out of these, the 17 most frequently occurring aspects account for ~80% of the aspect labels in the dataset.
 So as a pre-processing step, we collapse the remaining aspects into a miscellaneous category ‘Other’ to bound model complexity and avoid over-fitting.
 Therefore, in the revised task, the model has to predict the presence/absence of 18 aspects in a sentence.

 We use the [Stanford NLP parser](https://nlp.stanford.edu/software/lex-parser.shtml) to generate binary parse trees for each sentence in the training set as part of an offline pre-processing step.
-In subsequent versions, plan to include the code to generate binary parse trees under various condistions.
-The aspect-polarity annotations are appended as an 18 character string to the root node, where the position in the string signifies the aspect, and the character – ‘1’ for positive sentiment, '2' for mildly positive/negative, '3' for negative, '0'  for missing aspect - encodes the polarity or lack thereof .
+The aspect-polarity annotations are encoded as an 18 character string attached to the root node.
+The position in the 18 character string signifies the aspect, and the character – ‘1’ for positive sentiment, '2' for mildly positive/negative, '3' for negative -  encodes the aspect's polarity with '0' implying the aspect is missing .
 For instance,

 (100000000000000000 ( ( Not) ( ( bad))))